buttonwoodcx/doc-bcx-validation/src/tutorial/intro.md

   &quot;email&quot;: [&quot;must not be empty&quot;]
 }" mode="js"></code-viewer></div>

-In technical term, the rule we use is a nested rule, the `errors` result is in nested format accordingly.
+In technical term, the rule in use is a nested rule, the `errors` result is in nested format accordingly.

 For every field, for instance `name` field, the `errors` of `name` is an array of failure messages.
-Here we only have one message, but there could be more errors messages if more validation rules were used on `name` field.
+Here we only have one message, but there could be more errors messages if more validation rules were applied on `name` field.

-Let's move on to [few basic validators](#/tutorial/basic).
+Next example [foreach-and-nested](#/tutorial/foreach-and-nested) showcases flexibility.